gibbonsd1/lein-fruit/README.md

 1. This plugin has not been well-tested on actual iOS devices because...I don't own any.
 I'm an Android guy (go figure).
 2. There is no REPL and any attempt to call eval at runtime will cause an exception because iOS doesn't allow executable memory.
-3. Due to Clojure's [weird import behavior](https://groups.google.com/d/msg/clojure/tWSEsOk_pM4/y7kDQpEV-1gJ), importing most [RoboVM Cocoa Touch classes](https://github.com/robovm/robovm/tree/master/cocoatouch/src/main/java/org/robovm/cocoatouch) will lead to a compile error.
+3. Due to Clojure's [import behavior](https://groups.google.com/d/msg/clojure/tWSEsOk_pM4/y7kDQpEV-1gJ), importing most [RoboVM Cocoa Touch classes](https://github.com/robovm/robovm/tree/master/cocoatouch/src/main/java/org/robovm/cocoatouch) will lead to a compile error.
 Instead, you must invoke these classes dynamically.
 The template provides an example of this, including some helpful convenience functions.

 ## Installation